 \subsection{Comparison maps}

-In this subsection we explicitly record the canonical comparison maps between the classical motivic cohomology of \S\ref{ss_classical}, the lisse motivic cohomology of \S\ref{subsec_lke}, the cdh-local motivic cohomology of \S\ref{ss_cdh_local} (equivalently, the motivic cohomology of $\bb A^1$-invariant motivic homotopy theory, as discussed in Remark \ref{remark_slice_filtration}), and our new motivic cohomology.
+Let $\bb F$ be a prime field.
+In this subsection we explicitly record the canonical comparison maps between the classical motivic cohomology of \S\ref{ss_classical}, the lisse motivic cohomology of \S\ref{subsec_lke}, the $\bb A^1$-motivic cohomology of \S\ref{ss_cdh_local}, and our new motivic cohomology.
 These comparisons are induced by various filtered maps between $K$-theory, $\KH$-theory, and connective $K$-theory.

-\begin{construction}[Classical vs new motivic cohomology of smooth varieties] We claim, for any smooth $\bb F$-scheme $X$, that there is a natural comparison map of filtered spectra given on $\Fil^0$ by $\Fil^0_\sub{cla}\K(X)=\K(X)=\Fil^0_\sub{mot}\K(X)$.
-On shifted graded pieces this induces natural maps for $j\ge0$.
+\begin{construction}[Classical vs new motivic cohomology of smooth varieties] We claim, for any smooth $\bb F$-scheme $X$, that there is a natural multiplicative comparison map of filtered spectra given on $\Fil^0$ by $\Fil^0_\bb A\K(X)=\K(X)=\Fil^0_\sub{mot}\K(X)$.
+On shifted graded pieces this induces natural multiplicative comparison maps for $j\ge0$.